MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-table-structure.md

  Three new tables have been designed to manage dimension set entries.

 ### <a name="table-480-dimension-set-entry"></a>Table 480 Dimension Set Entry
- Table 480 **Dimension Set Entry** is a new table.
  You cannot change this table.
 After data has been written to the table, you cannot delete or edit it.
-Deleting data requires that you check against all occurrences of the dimension set ID in the entire database, including partner solutions.

 |Field No.|Field Name|Data Type|Comment|
 |---------------|----------------|---------------|-------------|